Is and IVA Worth Considering?

 From your point of view, you are skint, really skint, there is no money left for anything and even card payments are falling behind.
 So from your point of view there is no money for anything!
 Prior to being accepted for the IVA, the company will do a full financial fact find on your current situation.
 First of all, they will have trigger figures that need to be satisfied to make it worthwhile for the company considering putting you into an IVA.
 Yep, they are not a charity, but the fees they charge may well fill their company coffers more than you can imagine.
 Any assets that you may have, will not be protected from and IVA.
 If they do say that your property is excluded, or any other things, make sure that you have that in writing.

-Your Property is at Risk in an IVA?
+Is My Property at Risk in an IVA?

 I personally have been dealing with debt for a number of years, to date I have never recommended to someone that they enter into an IVA.
 To me an IVA seems like an over extended bankruptcy, also if you own a property that too is very much at risk when you enter into an IVA.
 If an IVA fails (they appear to have a very high failure rate) you can still be made bankrupt.